SnehaChauhan1174/AI-coding-assistant/README.md

 # AI Coding Assistant

-A browser-based IDE with an integrated AI coding assistant — built from scratch with React, FastAPI, and Groq.
+A browser-based IDE with an integrated AI coding assistant — inspired by Cursor and VS Code.
+Built from scratch with React, FastAPI, and Groq.
+The AI panel understands your full codebase context — not just what you type.

 ![Status](https://img.shields.io/badge/status-in%20development-yellow)
 ![Frontend](https://img.shields.io/badge/frontend-React%20%2B%20Vite-blue)